benperumala/field-studies/README.md

-# FIeld Study Flask Application
+# Field Study Flask Application
 For use in identifying Arizona birds, amphibians, reptiles, and plants

 # Installation